-Communications between company emergency response personnel is facilitated by the efforts of Sunbelt Rentals.
-For communications with required company personnel who are either on- or off-site at the time of the propane emergency, telephone landlines or cellular phones may be used for establishing emergency communications.
-The office phone numbers and cell phone numbers of necessary company personnel are provided in Section 3.1.
+Communications between company emergency response personnel is facilitated by the efforts of Morgan Fuels.
+For communications with required company personnel who are either on- or offsite at the time of the propane emergency, telephone landlines or cellular telephones may be used for establishing emergency communications.
+The contact information for necessary company personnel is provided in Section 0